Endiq-jar/Horizon-Renderer/README.md

 NW is built to provide smoother frame times, better FPS stability, and more efficient rendering while keeping the renderer lightweight and easy to extend.

 > [!NOTE]
-> NW is currently based on [NG-GL4ES](https://github.com/BZLZHH/NG-GL4ES).
+> NW is currently based on [NG-GL4ES](https://github.com/BZLZHH/NG-GL4ES).<br>
-> Horizon aims to evolve this foundation into a more optimized, configurable,
+> NW aims to evolve this foundation into a more optimized, configurable,
 > and fork-friendly renderer for Minecraft: Java Edition.

 ## ✨ Features